Steve Harper: Coaching career

 On 18 August 2016, Harper joined Newcastle United as academy goalkeeping coach.
 He left the club on 14 May 2019 after joining the senior Northern Ireland national team on 19 March 2019.

 Harper re-joined Newcastle on 22 November 2019 as first team coach, though he continued working with the Northern Ireland national team.

 Outside football

 Harper is also a Football Association-approved referee, one of the few professional footballers to have earned their referee's licence.
 This was subject to analysis during Sky Sports News' Respect The Ref campaign, where appointing former footballers as referees was seen as a way to increase the respect shown to referees on the pitch.
 Harper was considering becoming a referee when he retired from playing.

 He has a social sciences degree from the Open University, for which he studied whilst playing for the Newcastle reserve team.
 Harper also enjoys reading, as well as golf, which he plays with former Newcastle United teammate Alan Shearer.

-Harper also enjoys cricket and he signed for Murton Cricket Club in the Durham Cricket League in July 2013.
-His short stint back at the crease ended after two games when interest in a return to football arose.